 How to advertise travel packages

 Any successful advertising campaign requires time and research.
 You must first successfully identify and target your audience and then give them the right offer wrapped in the right creative approach.
+You should also consider switching to dynamic packaging as they tend to have a great impact on conversion.

 Google PPC advertising